 At Labour Party conference last year, delegates voted unanimously for a motion to repeal not just the 2016 Trade Union Act but the anti-trade union laws introduced by the Tories in the 1980s and 90s – and to introduce positive legal workers’ rights.
-(For more, including the text of the motion, see here).
+(For more, including the text the conference passed, see here).
 However the party is not yet fighting for these policies.
 The task is to get them known and actively carried out.

 For more information and resources for campaigning against the anti-union laws, see here.